 - Zhao Lab

-The research in our laboratory focuses on understanding the molecular mechanisms that regulate neural stem cells and neurodevelopment with the goal of applying this knowledge in the treatment of neurological disorders and injuries
+The molecular mechanisms that regulate neural stem cells and neurodevelopment with the goal of applying this knowledge in the treatment of neurodevelopmental disorders.

-Stem cells have two fundamental properties: self-renewal and multipotency.
-During development, stem cells and resulting progenitor cells are responsible for generating all the tissues and cells of an organism.
-In the adult, stem cells exist in many tissues throughout life and may play critical roles in physiological functions and tissue regeneration.
-The maintenance of their “stemness” state and commitment to differentiation are tightly controlled by both intrinsic genetic and epigenetic programs and extrinsic stimuli.
+Stem cells are responsible for generating all the tissues and cells of an organism during development.
+In adult mammals, stem cells exist in many tissues throughout life and play critical roles in physiological functions and tissue regeneration.
+Neural stem cells have significant roles in normal brain functions, such as learning and memory and brain’s response to injuries.

 - Guo W, Zhang L , Christopher DM, Teng Z, Fausett SR, Klingensmith K, Jin P, and Zhao X. “RNA-binding Protein FXR2 Regulates Proliferation and Differentiation of Adult Hippocampal Neural Stem Cells by Reducing Noggin Expression,” Neuron, 2011.
 70 (5):924-938